etiennec78/Coconut-Party/README.md

-# Coconut-Party 🏝️
+# Coconut partY 🏝️
-A Tower Defense game for a school project
+This game is a Tower Defense game where crabs try to attack the Monkey King.
+The goal is to place monkeys along the path to defend the Monkey King for as long as possible. _(This is a school project)_

 ## Compilation ⚙️